Assessment of Parental Incapacity, Absence or Failure to Provide Adequate Shelter

 2. If the plan is no longer appropriate and/or the child’s safety is at risk, ask if there are other family members that can care for the child.

-3. If other family members are identified, follow the procedure for when a caregiver agrees to care for a child under Responding to a Referral for Temporary Custody when a Parent is Absent.
+3. If other family members are identified, follow the procedure for when a caregiver agrees to care for a child under Responding to a Referral for Temporary Custody of a Child when a Parent is Absent.

 2. If the plan is no longer appropriate, the child’s safety is at risk, and/or there are no family members available to care for the child, consult with SCSW.
 If necessary take the child into temporary custody.